Regularizing Extrapolation in Causal Inference: PRELIMINARIES

-\paragraph{Linear in features.} Our paper is concerned with parametric model dependence and the bias due to violation of the same.
-Since we are also focused on linear smoothers, we therefore focus on models that are linear in some features, which are possibly complex functions of the underlying covariates.
-This is an extremely large model class that ranges from \textit{simple linear models} to the last layer embedding from a \textit{pre-trained large language model}.
+\paragraph{Linear in features.} Since we are focused on linear smoothers, we consider models that are linear in \textit{some} features, but which could be complex functions of the underlying covariates.
+This is an extremely large model class that ranges from simple linear models to the last layer embedding from a pre-trained large language model.
 For our setup, we let $\x$ be the features in the representation implied by the parametric model, rather than simply the raw covariates.

-We further assume: \begin{assumption} $\mu$ is H\"older continuous such that $|\mu(\x) - \mu(\x')| \leq a \cdot \|\x - \x'\|^\alpha$ where, $a > 0$ and $\alpha > 0$ . \end{assumption} Parameterizing $\mu$ in terms of its H\"older constants is useful for characterizing departures from \textit{linearity} that directly affect the estimation error bound.
+We further assume: \begin{assumption} $\mu$ is H\"older continuous such that $|\mu(\x) - \mu(\x')| \leq a \cdot \|\x - \x'\|^\alpha$, with $a > 0$ and $\alpha > 0$. \end{assumption} Parameterizing $\mu$ in terms of its H\"older constants is useful for characterizing departures from linearity that directly affect the estimation error bound.